 This page is not for offshore operators, integrated supermajors, or operators running multi-basin commingling at enterprise scale.
 Those shops evaluate against Avocet, Quorum, or custom-built allocation infrastructure and this page does not score those.
 It is not for measurement engineers designing allocation architectures from scratch (API MPMS Chapter 20.1 is the right reading for that work).

-This page is for independent operators running 5 to 500 wells with some level of commingling, who want a straight answer on which allocation tool is worth running.
+This page is for independent operators running anywhere from a handful to 2,000+ wells with some level of commingling, who want a straight answer on which allocation tool is worth running.

 Related Pages